Normal mode: Mode numbers

 A mode of vibration is characterized by a modal frequency and a mode shape.
 It is numbered according to the number of half waves in the vibration.
 For example, if a vibrating beam with both ends pinned displayed a mode shape of half of a sine wave (one peak on the vibrating beam) it would be vibrating in mode 1.
 If it had a full sine wave (one peak and one trough) it would be vibrating in mode 2.

 In a system with two or more dimensions, such as the pictured disk, each dimension is given a mode number.
 Using polar coordinates, we have a radial coordinate and an angular coordinate.
 If one measured from the center outward along the radial coordinate one would encounter a full wave, so the mode number in the radial direction is 2.
 The other direction is trickier, because only half of the disk is considered due to the anti-symmetric (also called skew-symmetry) nature of a disk's vibration in the angular direction.
 Thus, measuring 180° along the angular direction you would encounter a half wave, so the mode number in the angular direction is 1.
 So the mode number of the system is 2–1 or 1–2, depending on which coordinate is considered the "first" and which is considered the "second" coordinate (so it is important to always indicate which mode number matches with each coordinate direction).

 In linear systems each mode is entirely independent of all other modes.
 In general all modes have different frequencies (with lower modes having lower frequencies) and different mode shapes.

 Nodes

 In a one-dimensional system at a given mode the vibration will have nodes, or places where the displacement is always zero.
 These nodes correspond to points in the mode shape where the mode shape is zero.
 Since the vibration of a system is given by the mode shape multiplied by a time function, the displacement of the node points remain zero at all times.

 When expanded to a two dimensional system, these nodes become lines where the displacement is always zero.
 If you watch the animation above you will see two circles (one about halfway between the edge and center, and the other on the edge itself) and a straight line bisecting the disk, where the displacement is close to zero.
 In an idealized system these lines equal zero exactly, as shown to the right.

 In mechanical systems

+In the analysis of conservative systems with small displacements from equilibrium, important in acoustics, molecular spectra, and electrical circuits, the system can be transformed to new coordinates called normal coordinates.
+Each normal coordinate corresponds to a single vibrational frequency of the system and the corresponding motion of the system is called the normal mode of vibration.